rugbyprof/Mwsu-Mobile-Gaming/Assignments/007-Last-Of-The-Addons.md

 ![](http://f.cl.ly/items/1H3D2U451w02430a181Y/programs_in_github.png)

 Look at the directory above, it has "Program-1" through "Program-N".
 Your github repo should have (the starting of) a similar structure.
 Once you finish `Program-x` leave it alone.
-If you want to experiment, do the following `cp -r Program-x Program-x-playground` or `cp -r Program-x someother-folder`.
+If you want to experiment, do the following:

+- `cp -r Program-x Program-x-playground` or
+- `cp -r Program-x someother-folder`.

 Now the assignment....